BernardGreenberg/NXSYS/MSWindows2016/README.md

 ### Status report, 5 February 2022
 About 30 years after NXSYS was born on 16-bit Windows 3.1.

-Included here, in folder `MSWindows2016` in this XCode tree, is just that, the exact tree which built Windows NXSYS version 2 in 2016, whose output, with two MS redistributable dll's, is downloadable at [https://BernardGreenberg.com/Subway](https://BernardGreenberg.com/Subway).
+Included here, in folder `MSWindows2016` in this XCode tree, is just that, i.e., the exact tree which built Windows NXSYS version 2 in 2016, whose output, with two MS redistributable dll's, is downloadable at [https://BernardGreenberg.com/Subway](https://BernardGreenberg.com/Subway).
 This was done in Visual Studio 2015, and all the Visual Studio 2015 control files are here, although the pathnames in them, of course, need  to change if this is ever resurrected.
 But all the non-system files are present in this subtree, including the NXOLE system having no analogue in the Mac build.

 I have deleted all the "Release" and "Debug" object directories to save uploads and space.